itsallcode/holiday-calculator/README.md

         Condition isSunday = new DayOfWeekCondition(DayOfWeek.SUNDAY);
         Holiday h6 = new FixedDateHoliday("holiday", "Koningsdag", MonthDay.of(4, 27))
 				.withAlternative(isSunday, MonthDay.of(4, 26));

+        Holiday h7 = new FloatingHoliday("holiday", "Midsommarafton",
+            1, DayOfWeek.SATURDAY, Direction.BEFORE, MonthDay.of(6, 26))
+            .withOffsetInDays(-1);
     }
 }
 ```

 Holiday `h5` is a conditional holiday with a negated condition, see [below](README.md#conditional-holidays).
 Holiday `h6` is a holiday with an alternative date, see [below](README.md#alternative-holidays).
+Holiday `h6` is a floating holiday with an additional offset in days, see [below](README.md#floating-holidays).

 #### Parsing a configuration File